NitzanHen/agrippa.dev/src/pages/getting-started.md

 ## Your first component

-We're now ready to start generating component!
+We're now ready to start generating components!

-Let's start with a basic one; in your terminal, run:
+Let's start with a basic one.
+In your terminal, run:

 ```bash
 # npm